mvglasow/unison-wiki/Downloading-Unison.md

   - Linux is built on Ubuntu, currently 18.04, and will likely work on other x86-64 machines with compatible dependencies.
   - Linux musl does not have the GUI and is likely more broadly usable.
-  - macOS is built on macOS 10.15 with a target of 10.15, and will likely not work correctly on some earlier versions.
-We have a report of success on 10.14.
+  - macOS is built on macOS 10.15 with a target of 10.6, and will likely work correctly on earlier versions.
   - Windows is built with mingw, and will likely work on Windows 7 and up.

 Note that there are no binaries for most operating systems, and no binaries for most CPU architectures.
 Binaries are limited to a small number of popular OS/CPU combinations, based on what github offers.